icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 and has not yielded something like a new design manual.

 Some day I might write a review of the “Aircraft Icing Handbook" [^6], but not today.
-It is also perhaps a little dated today.
+It is also perhaps a little dated.
 The abstract discusses ADS-4:

 >Periodically the Federal Aviation Administration